kpedro88/magiconfig/README.md

 If these defaults are not correct for a given entry or a given class type, they can be overridden by providing custom functions using the options
 `attr_imports`, `class_imports`, `attr_reprs`, `class_reprs` as described above.
 The order of precedence is: `attr_* > class_* > default`.
+Strict checking of the validity of `repr`-style strings is currently disabled by default, but may be enabled by default in the next major release (3.0.0).

 #### `add_config_argument(arg, **kwargs)`